Anticancer gene: Action

 Par-4 is a 38 kDa multi-domain protein composed of about 340 amino acids.
 Conserved domains among human, mouse, and rat homologs include the leucine zipper (LZ) domain at the C-terminal region, two nuclear localization sequences, NLS1 and NLS2, in the N-terminal region, and a nuclear export sequence within the LZ domain.
 Although Par-4 mutations are rare, it was identified that an A to T point mutation affecting residue 189 localized in exon 3 causes premature termination of Par-4 in human endometrial carcinoma.
 Knockout of Par-4 in mice leads to the development of spontaneous tumors in various tissues revealed by increased proliferative response of peripheral T cells, inhibition of apoptosis, increased NF-κB activity, and decreased JNK activity.
 Par-4 overexpression is sufficient to induce apoptosis in most cancer cells in the absence of a second apoptotic signal, but does not induce apoptosis in normal or immortalized cells.

 The anticancer function of Par-4 is achieved by two distinct means: activating the molecular components of the cell-death machinery and inhibiting pro-survival factors.
 One essential apoptotic function of Par-4 is inhibiting the NF-κB pathway, which is a key contributing factor in many tumors and prevents cell death by activating the expression of pro-survival genes.
 Par-4 also assists in PCD by enabling the trafficking of specific ligands such and cell surface death receptors, such as FasL and Fas, respectively, to the plasma membrane thus activating the extrinsic death pathway.
 Overexpression of Par-4 selectively induces apoptosis in cancer cells, attributed to the selective activation via phosphorylation of the T155 residue by protein kinase A (PKA).
 It has been shown that two events are required for Par-4 activation: nuclear entry and phosphorylation by PKA.

 TRAIL

 History

-Tumor necrosis factor-related apoptosis-inducing ligand (TRAIL) (Figure 5) is a member of the tumor necrosis factor (TNF) family that also includes Fas ligands, TNFα, and TL1A.
+Tumor necrosis factor-related apoptosis-inducing ligand (TRAIL) is a member of the tumor necrosis factor (TNF) family that also includes Fas ligands, TNFα, and TL1A.
 It was discovered in 1995 by Wiley et al. and then further characterized in 1996 by Pitti et al. The former study discovered that TRAIL is localized to surfaces of cells in most human tissues, excluding the brain, liver, and testes, while the latter study was able to elicit that the protein is a type II membrane protein that can also be cleaved into a soluble form.